 Most motorcyclists can visit their local DMV, state that they are buying a motorcycle, and receive a temporary plate.
 Most states issue a 48-hour temporary tag you can put on the back of the bike.

 How to Get Motorcycle Insurance at the Dealership

 You can purchase a policy while at the dealership if you don’t want to bother with the “what-ifs” or potential issues that happen without insurance.
 All you need is a data connection or access to a phone to complete the process.

 For those with a data connection: Shop around for quotes using the VIN of the new motorcycle, you’ve just purchased.
 It helps to get at least three estimates before choosing a provider.
 You’ll get asked a series of questions from your smartphone or tablet, including specifics about the bike.
 After completing this paperwork, you’ll receive a digital copy of your insurance card that proves you have protection.

 For those using a phone: An insurance agent will speak with you about the new motorcycle.
 You’ll need to provide the VIN.
 Identity verification is usually necessary, so you might need your Social Security number.
 Another option is to fax a copy of your driver’s license with the appropriate endorsement to the agency.
 Once you accept their rate, you’ll receive a faxed copy of your insurance cards at the dealership.

-Some dealerships offer temporary insurance that they roll into the sales price of the motorcycle.
+Some dealerships offer short-term insurance that they roll into the sales price of the motorcycle.
 This option should be avoided at all costs, especially since it is easy to get a policy yourself.

 When you buy a new motorcycle, it’s generally better to limit your risks whenever possible.
-Although you have a grace period for bringing the bike home, it’s usually easier to invest a few minutes to get insurance or a temporary tag to avoid complications.
+Although you have a grace period for bringing the bike home, investing a few minutes to get insurance or a temporary tag to avoid complications is usually easier.
 In return, you won’t have to worry about documentation issues if you get pulled over for some reason.